Nickborchers/Time2Learn/backend/ContextAlgorithm/README.txt

 	3. Finally, the algorithm depends a lot from the input (the difficulty of each word).
 In the current input there are some words missing which are needed for having a better functionnality.
 At the moment, if the algorithm does not find a word in the input xml (result.xml) when it is looking for the difficulty of a word in a sentence, there is no value added, so it does not count to establish the difficulty of a sentence

+It is important to notice that there can be words without a context because they are too simple to find a simplest sentence.